 During the 1970s, cheap charter flights and a strong dollar made Europe accessible to legions of American tourists.
 My parents and I were among this horde.
 I took thousands of pictures during our annual European vacations between 1972 and 1976.
 As I was only a teenager then, most of those images are mere snapshots.
 But I consider a very select few (55) of them interesting enough as photographs to present here.

-I took these pictures with a Kodak Pocket Instamatic 60 camera on two generations of Kodachrome slide film.
+I took these pictures with a Kodak Pocket Instamatic 60 camera, on two generations of the now-extinct Kodachrome slide film.
 The little slides have a surprising amount of detail.
 I wouldn’t try to make posters from them, but you probably couldn’t tell that a 20x25cm print was from “110.”
 I have written a technically-oriented article about scanning 110-format film based on what I learned from preparing these pictures.

 This collection of images is too fragmented (and too old) to fit into any kind of coherent travelogue.
 So I’ve made a thumbnail gallery, with relevant commentary on the pages containing the larger version of each picture.